ashkonf/PythonTTest/README.md

 print("T-Test for the sample data: ", t_test_result)
 print("Calculated confidence interval: ", confidence_interval)
 ```
-The result of this sample code, which is deterministic due to the seeded random samples, is shown below.
+This sample will produce the following results:

 ```
 T-Test for the sample data: 0.0011817174369730399